Editor’s note: This post was originally published on 7/14/17 and has been updated for accuracy and comprehension.

 The art of sales requires perseverance in the face of rejection.

 But it also requires a persistence to overcome common sales objections and close the deal.
-And once you master that skill, you’ll be well on your way to master-salesman status.
+And once you hone that skill, you’ll be well on your way to master-salesman status.